lpmirabueno/xf_phylogeny/README.md

 # AHDB *Xylella fastidiosa* MPhil. repository.

-A collection of pipelines, scripts and guides used throughout this PhD project.
+A collection of pipelines, scripts and guides used throughout this project.